What is tutoriaLinux?

 We also cover skills needed for getting started in DevOps, Programming/Software Development, Security, and other IT careers.
 If you’re looking to get started in the IT Industry or grow your technical skills with easy-to-follow tutorials in plain English, this is the right place.

-The mission is simple: tutoriaLinux is a place for learning both the technical knowlege you need to become a Linux System Administrator and the non-technical skills you need to get a job, work in a team, and understand the industry.
+The mission is simple: tutoriaLinux is a place for learning both the technical knowledge you need to become a Linux System Administrator and the non-technical skills you need to get a job, work in a team, and understand the industry.

 Too often, people focus on the technical skills alone, and have problems later on because the low-level technical understanding isn’t enough to have a successful (or satisfying) career.

-Those people find out (often too late) that people skills, business knowlege, understanding of the software development process and how it meshes with infrastructure, experience completing large projects alone, and knowing how to work with teammates is just as important as technical skills (for example, understanding networking or the operating system).
+Those people find out (often too late) that people skills, business knowledge, understanding of the software development process and how it meshes with infrastructure, experience completing large projects alone, and knowing how to work with teammates is just as important as technical skills (for example, understanding networking or the operating system).

 Although I’ve focused exclusively on technical skills with the YouTube channel, this site will be a place for some of those other topics as well.